 Navigating this Site.
 Find out where to stay, eat, find beer, etc along the Ohio To Erie Trail and other trails in the Lodging tab.
 There are also gear reviews, a list of the gear we carry, safety tips and some words on trail etiquette.
 If you are new to bicycle touring, there’s some great information here; Getting Started in Bicycle Touring.
 Also included are some original maps for sections of the Ohio to Erie trail that are difficult, on roadways or otherwise not clearly marked.

-Relive our 2012 tour by clicking on the Blog link in the menu and don’t forget to check out all of the cool news stories about us!
+Don’t forget to check out all of the cool newspaper stories about us!
 Use the contact page to email us with any questions, comments or trail observations you might have.